-1) Fisheries revenue has increased because of fishing vessels using Nauru's Exclusive Economic Zone and a new fisheries agreement is in effect.
-The fisheries revenue is expected to be at higher levels but is volatile.

-2) RPC revenues continue at a high-level.
-The transition of the operations of the RPC has commenced to the Enduring Capability phase and will continue to support the revenues for at least the 2021-22 FY but reduced levels yet to be quantified.

-3) Responding to these primary revenue increases, tax, customs, and tariff and other revenue streams have also increased, including external aid assistance which remains at high levels and makes up about one-third of all revenue.
+- 1) Fisheries revenue has increased because of fishing vessels using Nauru's Exclusive Economic Zone and a new fisheries agreement is in effect.
+The fisheries revenue is expected to be at higher levels but is volatile. - 2) RPC revenues continue at a high-level.
+The transition of the operations of the RPC is scheduled to commence to the Enduring Capability phase in 2023.
+This new RPC phase will continue to support the revenues for at least the 2025 FY but reduced levels yet to be quantified. - 3) Responding to these primary revenue increases, tax, customs, and tariff and other revenue streams have also increased, including external aid assistance which remains at high levels and makes up about one-third of all revenue.